diegojperez06/Google-Data-Analytics-Capstone/README.md

 ### Project Overview
 ---
 This project aims to provide data-driven decisions by working through the data analysis process.
 As an analyst working for a fictional online bike shop I am tasked with preparing a marketing campaign to turn casual riders into annual memebers.
-By first understanding the main difference between the  annual memebers and casual riders, an executive presentation was put together to provide a meaningful marketing campaign.
+By first understanding the main difference between the  annual memebers and casual riders, an executive presentation was put together to provide insights into meaningful marketing campaign.

 ### Business Objective